Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Spectral conservation method

 Let $g(v, \gamma) = \gamma_1 + \sum_{j=1}^d \gamma_{j+1} v_{j} + \gamma_{d+2} |v|^2$.
 Substituting \eqref{criticalQ} into the constraints $\psi_{j}(X^{\star})=0$ gives

 Identities \eqref{constraintEqns} form a system of $d+2$ linear equations with $d+2$ unknown variables that can be uniquely solved.
 Solving for the critical $\gamma_j$,

-where $O_r = O(L^{-r})$.
-In particular, $O_r$ depends inversely on $\left|\Omega_L\right|$.
 Hence, relation \eqref{Lconstrains} holds.
-Substituting these values of critical Lagrange multipliers \eqref{criticalLambda} into \eqref{criticalQ} gives explicitly the critical $Q_c(f)(v)\ := \ X^\star(v)$.
+Substituting these values of critical Lagrange multipliers \eqref{criticalLambda} into \eqref{criticalQ} gives explicitly the critical $Q_c(f,f)(v)\ := \ X^\star(v)$.
 Moreover, the objective function $\mathcal{A}^e(X)$ can be computed at its minimum as

 where $C(d)$ is an universal constant depending on the dimension of the space.
-Hence, using the relation \eqref{criticalLambda} to replace into the right hand side of \eqref{iso-estimate} with $O_r = O(L^{-r})$, yields a bound from above to the difference of the conserved and unconserved approximating collision operators
+Hence, using the relation \eqref{criticalLambda} to replace into the right hand side of \eqref{iso-estimate}, yields a bound from above to the difference of the conserved and unconserved approximating collision operators

-and therefore, the lagrage estimate \eqref{lagrangeEstimate} holds. \\ Upon simplification one can obtain a ore detailed estimate for the $3$-dimensional case, given by
+and therefore, the lagrage estimate \eqref{lagrangeEstimate} holds.
+Upon simplification one can obtain a detailed estimate for the $3$-dimensional case, given by

 which is precisely \eqref{lagrangeEstimate-d3}.
-That this critical point is in fact the unique minimizer follows from the strict convexity of $\mathcal{A}^e$. \end{proof} \n Similarly, we can form the optimization problem for the inelastic case.\\
+That this critical point is in fact the unique minimizer follows from the strict convexity of $\mathcal{A}^e$. \end{proof} \n Similarly, as it was proposed also in the simulations of \cite{GT09}, one can form the optimization problem for the inelastic case.
+The only difference is that now only $d+1$-collision invariants are conserved:

 \textbf{Inelastic Problem (IE):} Minimize in the Banach space

 the functional